 NOTE: If you are a sole proprietor or independent contractor, you should apply for a payment plan as an individual (instead of as a business).

 Keep in mind, setup fees for IRS payment agreements may be higher if you apply for a payment plan by phone, mail, or in-person (instead of online).

 You may be eligible for a short-term agreement if you owe the IRS less than $100,000.
 This option gives you 120 days to pay in full, with no setup fees involved.
 You can call the IRS at 1-800-829-1040 or apply online to establish your request.

 With an installment agreement, you gradually pay off your tax liability by making monthly payments over a period of time (up to 72 months).
 You can pay by check, money order, credit card, direct debit, or payroll deduction.
 After you make each payment, you will receive an IRS notice that shows your remaining balance and the details for your next payment.
-The setup fee for an installment agreement is $120 (or $52 if you choose to pay monthly through automatic withdrawals via Direct Debit).
+The setup fee for a long-term installment agreement is $149 (or $31 if you choose to pay monthly through automatic withdrawals via Direct Debit).

 For more information about IRS payment agreements, see the Instructions for Form 9465 (Installment Agreement Request).

 An offer in compromise (OIC) allows you to settle your IRS tax debt for less than the full amount owed.
 With an OIC, you offer to pay a portion of your taxes right away and the IRS agrees to drop the remaining balance.
 This payment option comes with a number of strict eligibility requirements, as well as a $186 non-refundable application fee.